esphome/esphome-docs/components/lvgl/index.rst

 - **color_depth** (*Optional*, string): The color deph at which the contents are generated.
 Currently only ``16`` is supported (RGB565, 2 bytes/pixel), which is the default value.
 - **buffer_size** (*Optional*, percentage): The percentage of screen size to allocate buffer memory.
 Default is ``100%`` (or ``1.0``).
 For devices without PSRAM, the recommended value is ``25%``.
+- **draw_rounding** (*Optional*, int): An optional value to use for rounding draw areas to a specified boundary.
+Defaults to 2.
+Useful for displays that require draw windows to be on specified boundaries (usually powers of 2.)
 - **log_level** (*Optional*, string): Set the logger level specifically for the messages of the LVGL library: ``TRACE``, ``INFO``, ``WARN``, ``ERROR``, ``USER``, ``NONE``.
 Defaults to ``WARN``.
 - **byte_order** (*Optional*, int16): The byte order of the data LVGL outputs; either ``big_endian`` or ``little_endian``.
 Defaults to ``big_endian``.
 - **disp_bg_color** (*Optional*, :ref:`color <lvgl-color>`): Solid color used to fill the background.
 Can be changed at runtime with the ``lvgl.update`` action.